RVVandana/bluemix-automated-toll-booth/README.md

 Step 5 : Install the APP on an Android Phone.

+## Mobile App Registration

+(This step should be performed only after the server application is deployed in Bluemix.
+Refer the steps below for Bluemix deployment)

+After installing the mobile app, launch it on your mobile.
+On the starting screen of the app, you will be asked to enter the vehicle registration number.
+Enter the same vehicle registration number that you provisioned in the DashDB database as part of vehicle data loading.

+	Enter the registered vehicle number and click Login.
+	Your name, vehicle type and the wallet balance info will be displayed on the App.

 # Bluemix Deployment

 Steps for deploying the application server on Bluemix.